tirthshah147/CryptoCurrency-Trading-Online-Game/README.md

 # CryptoCurrency-Trading-Online-Game
-That's the very irst project of mine in Web Development.
+That's the very first project of mine in Web Development.
 The first CryptoCurrency Trading Game to learn how to trade and earn.

 Game includes taking part in weekly contest, complete the crypto-task, trade and earn money with colleagues, refer and earn and stay up on LeaderBoard.
 It's really Amazing.